yuezhao1997/yuezhao1997.github.io/README.md

 ## Conferences
 - Mar.
 2020, The Forum on Mathematics and Industrial Innovations, Shanghai Science Hall
-- June 2021, Workshop for Modeling and Analysis in Molecular Biology and Electrophysiology, Duke Kunshan University (Poster)
+- Jun.
+2021, Workshop for Modeling and Analysis in Molecular Biology and Electrophysiology, Duke Kunshan University (Poster)

 ## Talks
 -